low-orbit-flux/ship-grip-fim/README.md

 Integrity

-	- remove base path before compare
-	- check if files are in new files list, note as MOVED in report
 	- ignore list ( ex. exclude .DS_Store )
     - specify multiple paths to check for report
+	- commenting things out in the config file doesn't always work
 	- specify config file as CLI arg
-	- commenting things out in the config file doesn't always work

     Service ( agent )
 	    - CLI can connect to service ( all normal functionality )